PEP 751 – A file format to record Python dependencies for installation reproducibility

 Considering there are at least five well-known solutions to this problem in the

-, pip-tools, uv, Poetry, and PDM), there seems to
+, pip-tools, Poetry, and uv), there seems to

 be an appetite for lock files in general.